humeniukd/ku/README.md

 ## Technologies
 Application should be written using React.
 React scripts should be used as a build tool.
 Components should be written in JSX, and styles should use SASS.
 Components needs to be tested in Jest.
-Please use React version of Bootstrap (ngx-bootstrap).
+Please use React version of Bootstrap (react-bootstrap).

 ## References